Family trends and transitions

 Australia has one of the fastest growing populations in the developed world.
-As the population grows the way we live, where we live and how we relate to each other changes.
-These changes form trends reflecting the contemporary issues with which Australians are grappling such as people living longer, marriage break-ups and new relationships, adult children living at home and the role of grandparents.
+As the population grows, the way we live, where we live and how we relate to each other changes.
+These trends reflect the contemporary issues with which Australians are grappling such as people living longer, marriage break-ups and new relationships, adult children living at home and the role of grandparents.

-Family demography, family trends and transitions are important research areas for the Institute.
+Family demography, family trends and transitions are important research areas for AIFS.
 Some of the areas we have looked at include:

 - family demography

 - patterns of leaving home